powerapi-ng/joulehunter/README.md

 ### v3.0.0

-- Pyinstrument will now hide traces through libraries that you're using by default.
+- joulehunter will now hide traces through libraries that you're using by default.
 So instead of showing you loads of frames going through the internals of something external e.g. urllib, it lets you focus on your code.

     | Before | After |
     | --- | ---